Danfall369/HTML-CSS-Capstone/README.md

 <ul>
   <li>to use in HTML file use this command line in the console: npx hint .</li>
   <li>to use in a CSS file use this command line in the console: npx stylelint "**/*.{css,scss}"</li>
+  to use in a JS file, use this command lune in the console: npx eslint .
 </ul>

 ### Deployment